Gabrielle Schwartz

 Psychotherapist for Adolescents and Adults

-She takes an integrative, client-centered approach and draws from a range of evidence-based modalities, including Cognitive Behavioral Therapy (CBT), mindfulness practices, and psychodynamic therapy.
+Gabrielle takes an integrative and holistic approach to treatment, recognizing that every individual’s experiences, relationships, and goals are unique.
+Her work is grounded in patient-centered therapy and draws from evidence-based modalities including Cognitive Behavioral Therapy (CBT), mindfulness-based practices, psychodynamic therapy, and relational approaches.
+She balances structured therapeutic techniques with compassionate exploration, tailoring treatment to meet each patient's specific needs and personal strengths.
 Gabrielle has a special interest in supporting individuals navigating anxiety, depression, trauma, life transitions, and self-esteem concerns.
-She believes in the power of therapy to foster self-awareness, resilience, and meaningful change, and works with each patient to tailor the process to their unique needs.
+She believes in the power of therapy to foster self-awareness, resilience, and meaningful change.

 In addition to Gabrielle's areas of special focus, she is qualified and experienced in treating a wide range of mental health concerns, including depression, bipolar disorder, anxiety, panic, OCD, PTSD, trauma, grief, burnout, couples and family issues, relationship difficulties, personality disorders, eating disorders, addictive disorders (including alcohol, drugs, sex, gambling, and food), ADHD, autism spectrum disorder, dissociative disorders, psychotic disorders, chronic illness adjustment, sleep disorders, somatic conditions, work and career stress, identity and existential concerns, perfectionism, cultural and racial identity stress, and life transitions.
 Using an eclectic range of evidence-based approaches, she provides compassionate, individualized care tailored to every patient she serves.